 1. Lower Jail/Juvenile Admissions to Reduce "Jail Churn."
 About one-third of the people behind bars are in local jails, but because of the shorter length of stay in jails, more people churn through jails in a day than are admitted or released from state and federal prisons in two weeks.
 There are many ways for state leaders to reduce jail churn, for example, by: a) reclassifying misdemeanor and juvenile offenses that do not threaten public safety into non-detainable offenses; b) using citations instead of arrests for all low-level crimes and for juveniles; and c) diverting as many youth and adults as possible to community-based mental health and substance abuse treatment.
-State leaders should never forget that local jails and juvenile detention centers are even less equipped to handle pandemics than state prisons, so it is even more important to reduce the burden of a potential pandemic on local facilities.
+State leaders should never forget that local jails and juvenile detention centers are even less equipped to handle pandemics than state prisons, so it is even more important to take action now to reduce the burden of a potential pandemic on local facilities.

-Additional Recommendations Regarding Parole and Probation:
+Additional Recommendations Regarding Parole, Probation, and Community Corrections:

-- 1. Reduce Unnecessary Parole and Probation Meetings.
+1. Reduce Unnecessary Parole and Probation Meetings.
 People deemed "low risk" should not be required to spend hours traveling to, traveling from, and waiting in crowded lobbies of administrative buildings for brief meetings with their parole or probation officers.
-Discharge people who no longer need supervision from the supervision rolls and allow as many people as possible to check in by telephone. - 2.
-Eliminate Parole and Probation Revocations for Technical Violations.
+In-person check-ins force people to put themselves and others at risk of exposure.
+Discharge people who no longer need supervision from the supervision rolls and allow as many people as possible to check in by telephone or electronically.
+Color-code drug testing through community corrections programs should be cancelled or significantly reduced.

+2. Eliminate Parole and Probation Revocations for Technical Violations.
 In 2016, approximately 60,000 people nationwide were returned to state prison (and a larger number were arrested), not because they were convicted of a new criminal offense, but because of a technical violation of probation and parole rules, such as breaking curfew or failing a drug test.
 States should cease locking people up for behaviors that, for people not on parole or probation, would not warrant incarceration.
 Reducing these unnecessary incarcerations would reduce the risk of transmitting a virus between the facilities and the community, and vice-versa.